-To help organizations assess where they are on the road to Information On Demand and how they can progress toward using information as a strategic business asset, IBM has established the IBM Information On Demand Center of Excellence.

-Using the Center's Information On Demand maturity model, organizations can determine where they are now - and where they must go to remain competitive.
-The model describes five stages of maturity of information use.
+To help organisations assess where they are on the road to using information as a strategic business asset, IBM has established a maturity model.
+Organisations can determine where they are now - and where they must go to remain competitive.
+The model describes five stages of maturity of information use:

-- Stage 1: Data to run the business.
+• Stage 1: Data to run the business

 Here the focus is on data and reporting.
 Mainly static, structured data is used operationally or in lightweight reporting.

-No cross-system version of the truth exists, and when information is integrated, it is done largely in spreadsheets or local databases. - Stage 2: Information to manage the business.
-As they achieve basic information interaction, organizations shift to a tactical content management system and point-to-point integration of structured data for basic reporting and analytics.
-Although information integration techniques like data warehousing are likely employed to help manage the business, information is not yet considered a strategic asset to the business and these organizations have not developed a plan for their information infrastructure. - Stage 3: Information as a strategic asset.
-These corporations no longer see information as merely a byproduct of operations it is, rather, a business asset that can lead to greater innovation and differentiation.
-Organizations at this stage seek to free their information from silos, typically beginning with master data management techniques.
-Organizations in this stage begin to recognize the need for a strategic information infrastructure, often implemented via the virtualization principles of service oriented architecture and integration of unstructured information, such as email, with their structured sources.
-Organizations will also begin to look at more robust governance models so that their information retains its value and is managed throughout its lifecycle.
+No cross-system version of the truth exists, and when information is integrated, it is done largely in spreadsheets or local databases.

+• Stage 2: Information to manage the business

+As they achieve basic information interaction, organisations shift to a tactical content management system and point-to-point integration of structured data for basic reporting and analytics.
+Although information integration techniques like data warehousing are likely employed to help manage the business, information is not yet considered a strategic asset to the business and these Organisations have not developed a plan for their information infrastructure.

+• Stage 3: Information as a strategic asset

+These organisations no longer see information as merely a by-product of operations - it is, rather, a business asset that can lead to greater innovation and differentiation.
+Organisations at this stage seek to free their information from silos, typically beginning with master data management techniques.
+Organisations in this stage begin to recognise the need for a strategic information infrastructure, often implemented via the virtualisation principles of service oriented architecture and integration of unstructured information, such as email, with their structured sources.
+Organisations will also begin to look at more robust governance models so that their information retains its value and is managed throughout its lifecycle.

-- Stage 4: Information to enable innovation.
-Here organizations seek ways to use information to enable innovation.
-They have already leveraged standards and virtualization techniques so that trusted information is seamless, and available as a service that can be used by any business process.
+• Stage 4: Information to enable innovation

+Here organisations seek ways to use information to enable innovation.
+They have already leveraged standards and virtualisation techniques so that trusted information is seamless and available as a service that can be used by any business process.
 Structured and unstructured information sources are fully integrated, and business context of information is well understood.
-These companies focus on using information to innovate processes, providing predictive and proactive management of all business processes. - Stage 5: Information as a competitive differentiator.
-Here organizations are using information to streamline business processes and leverage their internal and external value networks to provide enhanced products and services to customers and add value to partner and supplier relationships and interactions.
-Organizations at this stage of information maturity realize the value of their information as a source of competitive differentiation and use it to quickly sense and respond to changes in the market and their businesses.
+These companies focus on using information to innovate processes, providing predictive and proactive management of all business processes.

+• Stage 5: Information as a competitive differentiator

+Here organisations are using information to streamline business processes and leverage their internal and external value networks to provide enhanced products and services to customers and add value to partner and supplier relationships and interactions. organisations at this stage of information maturity realise the value of their information as a source of competitive differentiation and use it to quickly sense and respond to changes in the market and their businesses.

-To help organizations cost-effectively progress through these information maturity stages, the Center of Excellence supports six new solution portfolios that provide organizations with an understanding and assessment of their current information architecture maturity as well as a quantitative summary of information health and prescriptive guidance on how and where to begin focusing their efforts.
+To help organisations cost-effectively progress through these information maturity stages, IBM supports six new solution portfolios that provide organisations with an understanding and assessment of their current information architecture maturity as well as a quantitative summary of information health and prescriptive guidance on how and where to begin focusing their efforts.

-IBM's Information On Demand Center of Excellence is staffed with Information On Demand experts, including solution architects, information architects, and researchers from across IBM Business Consulting Services, IBM Software Group, and IBM Research.
-These experts assist customers with thought leadership, solution development and client support, and competency development.
+IBM is staffed with experts including solution architects, information architects, and researchers from across IBM Global Business Services, IBM Global Technology Services, IBM Software Group, and IBM Research.
+These experts assist customers with thought leadership, solution development, client support and competency development.